 Did this overview of cat dental products give you some inspiration and make you feel less bad for not cleaning your cat’s teeth?
-Yes, there are some ways to keep your cat’s teeth clean without brushing, but you should know that tooth brushing is by far the most effective method to maintain your pet’s dental health.
+Yes, there are some ways how you can keep your cat’s teeth clean without brushing; at the same time, you should be aware that brushing is by far the most effective method to maintain your pet’s dental health.
 This article is a part of a series about cat tooth cleaning.